 In most circumstances, the Arbitrators decision in any particular case, as well as the information divulged during the proceeding, is confidential.
 This allows the parties to settle their dispute without the details being available to the public.

-Arbitrations are typically scheduled weekdays starting at 9:00 am or 1:00 pm, although other times can be arranged if necessary.
-The SMU Conflict Resolution Center office is open Monday through Friday between 9:00 a.m. and 5:00 p.m.
+Arbitrations are typically scheduled starting at 9:30 am or 1:00 pm, although other times can be arranged if necessary.
+The SMU Conflict Resolution Center office is open Mondays, Wednesdays, and Thursdays from 9:30 a.m. to 5:00 p.m..
 To schedule an arbitration, parties should read the

 Rules of Process and submit the Arbitration Agreement form to the Center's Coordinator by mail, fax or email.